lukekarrys/metalsmith-dayone/README.md

 1. Transforms the `text` to a buffer (and optionally parses it to `html`) and puts it on `contents`
 2. Rewrites any internal Day One links and images to point where they will be in the `destination` directory
+3. Adds `title` metadata based on the best guess from the entry
 3. Places all other Day One data as if it were read from `frontmatter`

 Here's an example of some data after `metalsmith-dayone` is done with it (with a `path` of `entries/:id`):